Bookbot

 The Secrets of Exceptional Counselors

-• Every profession has trade secrets that are passed on from one generation to the next and counseling is no exception.
-These cherished lessons based on wide-ranging experiences and passion for the craft are shared by masters with students and colleagues and include fresh ideas, noteworthy interventions, and even little tricks learned over time that increase both professional effectiveness and personal satisfaction.
-These unique practices are captured in this entertaining book that collects the wisdom of some of the most accomplished practitioners in the field, those who have been most influential in developing theoretical approaches, clinical innovations, and standards of practice.
-These master clinicians disclose ingenious methods and practical tips to better serve clients.
-Discussing techniques that have been mostly kept private until now, they talk about their creative breakthroughs, spiritual transcendences, monumental successes, and their own developmental adjustments over time.
-They also reveal some of their most unusual cases, disappointing failures, and disturbing deceptions, and share stories about the clients who have changed them.
-New practitioners and veterans alike will find innovative ways to remain fresh and engaged with clients.
-Because of its focus on practical knowledge and useful strategies, this book can be used as a supplemental text in a variety of introductory and advanced courses, or as an inspirational guide for experienced counselors.--Cover page 4
+• Every profession has trade secrets, and counseling is no exception.
+This engaging book shares cherished lessons from masters in the field, offering fresh ideas, noteworthy interventions, and valuable tricks that enhance professional effectiveness and personal satisfaction.
+It captures the wisdom of accomplished practitioners who have significantly influenced theoretical approaches, clinical innovations, and standards of practice.
+These master clinicians reveal ingenious methods and practical tips to better serve clients, discussing techniques that have remained largely private until now.
+They share creative breakthroughs, spiritual transcendences, monumental successes, and their own developmental adjustments over time, alongside unusual cases, disappointing failures, and disturbing deceptions.
+The stories of clients who have impacted their journeys add depth to their insights.
+Both new practitioners and veterans will discover innovative ways to stay engaged with clients.
+With its emphasis on practical knowledge and useful strategies, this book serves as a supplemental text for various introductory and advanced courses or as an inspirational guide for experienced counselors.

 The Secrets of Exceptional Counselors